Submitty/submitty.github.io/_docs/sysadmin/system_customization.md

 ### Increasing the max number of files that can be uploaded at once

-By default PHP restricts uploading 20 files at a time.
+By default, PHP only allows 20 files to be uploaded at a time.
 To change this limit, edit:

 ```
 /etc/php/7.2/fpm/php.ini